At our site, you’ll only find unbiased reviews. However, we do earn profit from our affiliate links.

 Fire TV has a great selection of compatible apps and can use HDR in many of its applications.
 Unfortunately, unlike newer versions of Fire TV, this one does not have HDR support for YouTube, which is unfortunate but nothing that will be deal breaking to the vast majority of users.

 The Fire TV OS also has a great interface that is about as easy to use as Netflix’s.
 If you plan on using Casting or Alexa Voice Assistant then you will really use this Smart TV to its full potential.
 Overall, I had no major issues with the NS-50DF710NA19’s Smart functions and was very satisfied with its performance.

 Let me begin with the good news: the Insignia NS-50DF710NA19 is quite good when it comes to having accurate contrast ratios and 4K resolution display.
 It also has pretty low input lag which makes it a solid choice as a gaming TV.

 Unfortunately, the bad outweighs the good with this set.
 I found that this set was disappointing in many areas, including color accuracy, viewing angles, and handling glare and reflections.
+This would be especially annoying in well lit-up rooms or during daytime viewing.
 Even the HDR was merely decent but I’ve seen better, even on TVs in a similar price range.

 My final thoughts are that while the Insignia NS-50DF710NA19 is worth the price, its problem is that there are many TVs that either cost the same or slightly more and have better picture quality.
 Because the build quality is solid and the Smart TV functionality is quite good, it still manages to be a TV worthy of consideration for someone on a tight budget.